aryansaud-80/JOBPORTAL/README.md

 ## Deployment

-The application is deployed and accessible at: [jobportal-cia0.onrender.com](https://jobportal-cia0.onrender.com)
+The application is deployed and accessible at: [job-portal-hazel-gamma.vercel.app]()

 ## Contributing